Competitive Grant Programs: FAQs

 Who is eligible to apply for a grant?

-• Other government agencies with project-based proposals.
+- Rarely, other government agencies with project-based proposals.
 Applicants must have a letter of support from the fiscal head of the agency.
+Please note that priority is given to 501c3 nonprofits and public charities.
+Some programs do not fund government agencies.
+Please check the guidelines carefully.

 What does The Cape Cod Foundation support?

 The Cape Cod Foundation’s grantmaking program is broad; we support all areas of need in the community.
 The Foundation’s primary service area is Barnstable County.
-We are particularly interested in supporting nonprofit initiatives that respond to our Programmatic Priorities.
+We are particularly interested in supporting nonprofit initiatives that build capacity and that respond to our Programmatic Priorities.

 What is a discretionary grant?

 A discretionary grant is a grant that The Cape Cod Foundation has created to respond to a community need.
-Most discretionary grants are competitive grants – you will find them under the Receive > Competitive Grants section of our website.
+Most discretionary grants are competitive grants, meaning you fill out an application and are considered with other applicants.
+You will find them under the Nonprofit section of our website.

 One way we accomplish our mission is by developing permanent and flexible endowment funds.
 We use these funds to create grant opportunities to respond to the existing and emerging needs of the community.
 Each year’s grant offerings are based on these needs, and the availability of funds, which can vary in any given year.

-How do you determine which discretionary grants to offer?
+How do you determine what discretionary grants to offer?

-This process can vary, but each year, we consider input such as:
+Our overall goal is to build capacity and strengthen nonprofits on Cape Cod.
+The process of choosing which grants to offer can vary, but each year, we consider input such as:

-We then assess donor interestintent,and available funds by reviewing available Field of Interest or other agency funds.
+We then assess donor interest, intent, and available funds by reviewing available Field of Interest or other funds.

 Finally, we determine how to design grants that respond to these needs.
-The name of the grant (e.g., Capacity Building, Open Door, Women & Girls) often speaks directly to the impact we are trying to make.
+The name of the grant (e.g., Catalyst, Open Door, Women & Girls) often speaks directly to the impact we are trying to make.

 Grants and Funds are two separate things.
 In most cases, discretionary grants do not have a named fund that supports them.
 For example, there is no “open door fund” that supports Open Door Grants.
-Instead, they are funded by one or more of our Field of Interest funds, which are funds developed by donors with an interest in a specific subject area such as Arts, Health and Human Services or the Environment.
-For example, you might receive a Capacity Building Grant that is funded by two or three separate funds.
-These funds will be named in your grant award letter.
+Instead, they are funded by one or more of our Field of Interest funds, which are funds developed by donors with an interest in a specific subject area, such as Arts, Health and Human Services, or the Environment.
+For example, you might receive a Catalyst Grant that is funded by two or three separate funds.
+If they are not anonymous, these funds will be named in your grant award letter.

-It’s important to note that, while donor-advised funds may supplement a discretionary grant awarded by the Foundation, donor-advised funds are not used as a primary source of discretionary or competitive grantmaking.
+It’s important to note that, while donor-advised funds may supplement a discretionary grant awarded by the Foundation, donor-advised funds are not used as a source of discretionary grantmaking.

 Can organizations apply for donor-advised funding?